Santo (song): Background and composition

 "Santo" was created for Aguilera's follow-up album to Mi Reflejo (2000) during recording sessions in 2021.
 Aguilera sought out to pay tribute to the music of Latin America with the album's sound, paying tribute to several genres from the region.
 "Santo" is a reggaeton song, a genre of music originating from Panama and Puerto Rico which falls under the urbano music category.
 The song contains influences of Colombian cumbia, and through its use of drums and percussion instruments such as the maraca, the song features the sound of rumba.
 It is written in the key of A minor, with a moderately fast tempo of 96 beats per minute.

 Lyrically, "Santo" tells the story of two people who are "dying for each other" and are ready to commit every sin possible.
-In the chorus, Aguilera calls her lover a "Saint" inviting her lover to "come and save" her, While Ozuna calls her "more dangerous than the impact of an assault riffle".
+In the chorus, Aguilera calls her lover a "Saint" inviting her lover to "come and save" her, While Ozuna calls her "more dangerous than the impact of an assault rifle".